 If you have already used our service, here is how to contact us about the data we hold about you.

-If you have any questions about how your information is collected or used or you are concerned about confidentiality, you can contact the Operational Director, Matt Hatton, at the KCAH office.
-He has accountability for any data protection queries.
+If you have any questions about how your information is collected or used or you are concerned about confidentiality, you can contact the Chief Executive , Aileen Almond, at the KCAH office.
+She has accountability for any data protection queries.

 Kingston Churches Action on Homelessness (KCAH)